North Carolina Highway 11: Route description

 NC 11 splits towards the Tin City area of Wallace, while US 117 continues towards the downtown area.
 Northeast of Wallace, NC 11 connects with I-40 (exit 385) and continues through Murphey, Greenevers and Register before reaching the NC 24/NC 903 Kenansville Bypass, which acts as a bypass for through traffic along NC 11.
 Continuing through Kenansville, it joins briefly with NC 50; north of town, it joins with NC 903 and continues northeast to Kornegay, where it switches concurrency with NC 111 for 0.3 mi before continuing east into Lenoir County.
 At Pink Hill, NC 11 continues northeasterly and widens to a four-lane divided expressway as it travels through Deep Run and Albrittons and Jacksons Crossroads, where it is joined by NC 55.
 At an area known as Skinner's By-Pass, NC 11/NC 55 enter Kinston's city limits and connects with US 70/US 258.
 Crossing east over the Neuse River and into downtown Kinston, NC 11/NC 55 connect with US 70 Bus./US 258 Bus. along Queen Street.
 At a roundabout, NC 11/NC 55 returns to a northeasterly direction and through the Harverytown area of Kinston.
-Upon leaving Kinston's city limits, NC 55 splits and continues towards New Bern.
-Parallel to the CSX rail line, since Graingers, NC 11 connects with NC 118, which connects to nearby Grifton, before crossing the Contentnea Creek and into Pitt County.
-NC 11 bypasses the center of Greenville via its bypass route as a rural controlled access highway, while the main route also bypasses Ayden and Winterville, as an expressway, before becoming a major thoroughfare in downtown Greenville.
-NC 11 (Bypass), meets Interstate 587 and US 264, and continues north of Greenville.
-The two routes join back heading north from Greenville, bypassing Bethel with another bypass which is mostly a four lanes freeway, before exiting Pitt County, passing through further rural areas.
+Upon leaving the city limits of Kinston, NC 55 diverges from NC 11, and continues into New Bern.
+Parallel to the CSX rail line since Graingers, NC 11 continues alongside the four-lane expressway, coming to the parclo interchange with NC 148 (CF Harvey Parkway), before coming to the at-grade intersection with NC 118, which connects to nearby Grifton, before crossing the Contentnea Creek and into Pitt County.NC 11 traverses west of the center of Greenville via its bypass route with the rural controlled access grade, while the mainline route goes west of the downtown centers of Ayden and Winterville with the expressway, before becoming the arterial route inside downtown and central Greenville.
+NC 11 (Bypass), comes to the cloverleaf interchange with Interstate 587 and US 264, and continues north of central Greenville.
+The stretch of NC 11 inside central Greenville, comes to the intersection with US 13, where the two runs concurrent.
+NC 11 (Bypass and Mainline), joins north of Downtown Greenville.
+NC 11 continues alongside US 13, along the rural expressway of overall four lanes, before coming to Bethel with another bypass stretch which is mostly freeway standards and is overall four lanes, while the inner arterial route is designated "Business."
+Inside the town, both stretches of NC 11 comes to US 64 Alt, before the two stretches of NC 11 unite, and downgrades to two lanes when coming to the diamond interchange with the freeway stretch of US 64.
+NC 11 continues north into various rural communities, before entering into Ahoskie, where NC 11 and US 13 diverges from their concurrency.
+NC 11 comes to its Murfreesboro, where it intersects with US 258 and US 158 Business, forming the northern end of NC 11.